 If you’ve tried and tested all the homemade solutions, and they just don’t seem to be working out, then maybe you should try steam cleaning!
 Not only is it chemical-free, but it’s also very easy to use.

 Steam cleaners can help relieve the tiring nature of constantly scrubbing tiles.
 Having a steam cleaner will heat up water quickly, and can target grout directly, rinsing all the dirt and grime away!
 Steam cleaners can come in the form of canisters, that you can either purchase or rent!
 Some even can come with nozzle attachments to make the process even easier!
-You can purchase an domestic steam cleaner for as little as $40 dollars.
+You can purchase a domestic steam cleaner for as little as $40 dollars.
+This method is particularly useful when you’re looking for vinegar alternatives for cleaning a shower head, as steam can effectively remove mineral deposits.

 You can start by cleaning small areas, applying the steam in a straight line motion.
 Just ensure that you mop away the dirty water left on the tiles quickly so as to prevent it from it clinging onto the grout once again.